Discreet Confidential Consultation (213) 374-3952

 They'll also use experts to investigate.
 In other words, they'll have people who can check for DNA and check for semen.
 Often, they'll do what's called a pretext phone call.
 The detectives will use the alleged victim to help investigate the case.

-So, there are several different tools, but when I get a case, and somebody is asking me about the investigation and what the prosecution is going to likely do – because I get a lot of them pre-filing before any charges are filed in the case – I can give the client a list of things that they will likely do to investigate.
+There are several different tools, but when I get a case and somebody is asking me about the investigation and what the prosecution is likely to do—because I get a lot of them pre-filing before any charges are filed in the case—I can give the client a list of things that they will likely do to investigate.

 It depends on the circumstances of the case – the charges and the nature of the costs.
 They don't just do the same thing every time.

-So, if a client tells me it's a, he said/she said situation, I can tell them, they're probably going to do what's called a pretext phone call where the alleged victim calls you and then starts asking you questions, such as, why did you do this, what about this, and then the detectives will tape record and listen to it on the other end.
+So, suppose a client tells me it's a he said/she-said situation.
+In that case, I can tell them they're probably going to do what's called a pretext phone call, where the alleged victim calls you and then starts asking you questions, such as, why did you do this?
+What about this?
+The detectives will tape-record the conversation and listen to it on the other end.

 So, there are all sorts of things they can do.
 They get experts involved.
 They test for various fluids.
 They'll also try to see if any injuries are what you would usually expect if someone was a victim of a sex crime.

-They're going to talk to witnesses who may have seen or heard things related to whatever happened, so it just depends on what type of a case it is, what happened in the case – the facts and circumstances surrounding the case – and what evidence they have and whatever evidence they still think they can get.
+They're going to talk to witnesses who may have seen or heard things related to whatever happened, so it just depends on the type of case, what happened in the case—the facts and circumstances surrounding the case—and what evidence they have and whatever evidence they still think they can get.

-Often, they're going to go to whoever they believe possesses that evidence.
-As far as who is going to investigate the particular sex-related offense, it will be jurisdictionally, and it will go with whoever is the most qualified.
+Often, they go to whoever they believe possesses that evidence.
+As far as who is going to investigate the particular sex-related offense, it will be jurisdictional, and it will go with whoever is the most qualified.

 Why Do Sex Crimes Take So Long to Investigate?